open-telemetry/opentelemetry-operator/docs/api.md

-HorizontalPodAutoscalerBehavior configures the scaling behavior of the target in both Up and Down di
+HorizontalPodAutoscalerBehavior configures the scaling behavior of the target in both Up and Down directions (scaleUp and scaleDown fields respectively).

 <table>
     <thead>